zisha1401/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that prints the absolute pathname of the current working directory
+displaying the content list of a directory